 Just as life means something different to everyone, so does finding the right way to say goodbye.
 We’ve learned that some Australians find a burial offers the tradition they need to come to terms with their loss, while others prefer a cremation.
 We use our experience to help every person come to a decision that allows them to uphold the cultural traditions, stories and memories of their loved one.

 As guardians of the local community, our team has the experience and knowledge to guide you through this process and ensure you have the resources to make a decision that feels right to you.
 We understand these decisions may be based on cultural or religious beliefs, which is why we work with a multicultural team that appreciates the importance of being the best guardian for your loved one.

-A burial – or interment – is the human ritual of placing the dead into a burial plot in the ground, or into an above-ground burial such as a crypt, vault or mausoleum.
-The coffin or casket is lowered into a burial plot, and the gravesite is covered with soil once the funeral service is over.
-For a burial service you will need to decide on a coffin or casket, and the preferred location of the burial plot.
-Your Guardian funeral director can assist you in making the arrangements to purchase a new gravesite, unless a burial plot was purchased in advance in which case the burial will take place at the existing gravesite.
+A burial – or interment – is the human ritual of placing the deceased into a burial plot in the ground, or into an above-ground burial such as a crypt, vault or mausoleum.
+The coffin or casket is lowered into a burial plot, and the gravesite is covered with soil once the funeral service has concluded.